Namchee/decora/README.md

 [![NPM Badge](https://img.shields.io/npm/v/@namchee/decora)](https://www.npmjs.com/package/@namchee/decora)

 Useful ECMAScript decorator for personal purposes.
+Compatible with both browser and NodeJS environment.

 Although it's written in [TypeScript](https://www.typescriptlang.org/), these decorators should be compatible with normal JS files as long as it supports ES7.